adamoshen/shena.ca/layouts/README.md

 This folder contains copies of all modified vendored files (just in case).
-Adding partials to this directory actually does nothing.
+Adding files to this directory and its subdirectories actually does nothing.
 The ones that have an effect are the ones located in:

 `themes/github.com/wowchemy/wowchemy-hugo-themes/modules/wowchemy/v5/layouts/...`